Abarnarajj/SEO-content-Rewritter-neural-Coders/README.md

 **Provide Content:** Input the content you want to improve for SEO.
 **Content Rewriting:** The system will process the extracted content with FAISS for retrieval and rewrite it with SEO optimizations using Ollama's DeepSeek model.

-The tool will output SEO-optimized content, as shown below:
+The tool will generate SEO-optimized content as shown below:

 ![image](https://github.com/user-attachments/assets/0a003b8f-6d92-473b-a1ad-f8a3ddd65de5)

 ## Contributing 🤝
 Feel free to fork the repository, make improvements, and submit pull requests.
 We welcome contributions!

-## License 📄
-This project is licensed under the MIT License.
-Please see the LICENSE file for details.